Generate. Compose. Test. Optimise. Ship.

 90/100

-One more pass with feedback focused on the regression. v3 kept the adversarial gains (suite still 86) and recovered the realistic case to 90.
-Better than where we started, with all the structural improvements.
+One more pass aimed at the regression.
+The adversarial gains hold at 86, and the real-world case recovers to 90, better than where it started, with the structural improvements still intact.

 Optimise